kaneelgit/GCP-Stock-Screener/README.md

-# Reddit
+# Creating a Stock Screener on Google Cloud Platform

-This repository is used to understand relationships between reddit and stock market bets.
+This repository creates a